 Financial control risk is the risk of inaccurate or incomplete application of accounting and tax laws.
-Strategic risk is the potential risk of an opportunity loss of earnings resulting from the failure to account for external forces adequately in the Group's business strategy or a loss of market position due to the failure of the Group's business strategy.
+Strategic risk is the potential risk of an opportunity loss of earnings resulting from the failure to adequately account for external forces in the Group's corporate strategy or the potential risk of a loss of market position due to the failure of the Group's corporate strategy.

-The consolidated financial statements are prepared in accordance with the IFRS, and the parent company financial statements are prepared in accordance with the Danish Financial Business Act.
+The consolidated financial statements are prepared in accordance with the IFRS, while the parent company financial statements are prepared in accordance with the Danish Financial Business Act.
 Interim and annual reports are prepared in accordance with Danish disclosure requirements for listed financial institutions.
 The risk of non-compliance with these standards is assessed on a quarterly basis in advance of the preparation of interim and annual reports.